onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ## Mobile file browser

 Onedata web file browser supports mobile devices such as smartphones or tablets.
-Available features are the same as in desktop mode, but the page layout is adjusted to small devices.
+Available features are the same as in desktop mode, but the page layout is adjusted for small devices.

 ![Mobile web file browser - overview](../../images/user-guide/web-file-browser/mobile-overview.png#screenshot)

-In the mobile mode, the navigation is adapted for touch screens.
+In mobile mode, the navigation is adapted for touch screens.
 Instead of a double click, a tap gesture is used to download a file or open a directory.

 Selection is performed by pressing and holding on a file for about a second, and then selecting further files is done by tapping on them.
-The context menu for a file can be invoked using the three-dots menu in the file row or the **Selection** button at the bottom of screen.
+The context menu for a file can be invoked using the three-dots menu in the file row or the **Selection** button at the bottom of the screen.

 ![Mobile web file browser - context menu](../../images/user-guide/web-file-browser/mobile-menu.png#screenshot)

-Operations on the current working directory, such as creating new directory or uploading files, are available in the breadcrumbs navigator.
+Operations on the current working directory, such as creating a new directory or uploading files, are available in the breadcrumbs navigator.
 When an upload is started, a progress bar appears at the bottom of the screen.